 You can even integrate Trigger with Tasker for even more flexibility!
 Check out this Instructables article for some detailed instructions and inspiration to get you started with NFC.
 NFC tags are pretty darn cheap ($1 to $2 each), so pick some up from Amazon and have some fun!

 Automation isn’t just about saving time, you can also use technology to save yourself some money.

 - Use Honey for Firefox or Chrome to automatically check for discount codes while you’re shopping online.

-CamelCamelCamel monitors price drops online for the items you choose and will even send you an email if the price drops below a
+- CamelCamelCamel monitors price drops online for the items you choose and will even send you an email if the price drops below a certain point.

 Have a favorite IFTTT recipe or Tasker profile?
 How do you use NFC tags?
 Let us know your favorite automation tips in the comments!